You may be eager to try a fresh new hair color this summer but are confused if you want to go for the DIY hair color route. And, you are not alone!

 The Pros of DIY Hair Color

-Even as a hairstylist, I realize that there are pros to doing your own hair at home.
-In fact, I color my own hair, and it works great for me!
-Here are some positive aspects of doing your own hair color:
+Even as a hairstylist, I realize that there are pros to doing your hair at home.
+In fact, I color my hair, and it works great for me!
+Here are some positive aspects of DIY hair color:

 In this economy, inflation has hit all of us hard.
 Even buying the necessities can be stressful, so purchasing an expensive color service at a salon may not even be an option.